iBrokenShadow/Chrome-Autofill-Reader/README.md

 <p align="center">A Free & Open source application to read Autofill Data of your target system and Your Own system’s in Chrome Browser</p>

-— The application requires active internet connection to contact the server — You need the Web Data file of your target system, you can get from my RAT or any Trojan system — I’m open to all Suggestions to improve or add features, Source code is written in Python and Powershell Scripting — This application must not be used to cause harm/discomfort/trouble to others — By using this, you agree that you cannot hold the contributors responsible for any misuse

 ## Compatibility